TheOdinProject/curriculum/ruby/files_and_serialization/files_and_serialization.md

   1. Read [Thoughtbot's I/O in Ruby](https://thoughtbot.com/blog/io-in-ruby).
 You can ignore both the 'Putting it all together' and the 'Working with disparate APIs' sections.
   1. Watch [icc0612's introduction to serialization](https://www.youtube.com/watch?v=uS37TujnLRw).
 It will explain the concept of serialization before you implement it in Ruby.
   1. Read [Choosing the Right Serialization Format](https://www.sitepoint.com/choosing-right-serialization-format/) for more information about the various serialization options you can choose from.
-  1. Skim [Alan Skorkin’s article about object serialization in Ruby](http://www.skorks.com/2010/04/serializing-and-deserializing-objects-with-ruby/).
-Some of the code examples are outdated, but this post still contains relevant information.
-If you want to follow along with the code examples, copy and paste them into your code editor and use word wrap.
+  1. Copy this [pastebin](https://pastebin.com/DZTegAqP) and open [Odin Markdown Preview Tool](https://www.theodinproject.com/lessons/preview), paste it and click on preview and start reading. because [Original article](http://www.skorks.com/2010/04/serializing-and-deserializing-objects-with-ruby/) is not well formatted and some code examples are outdated. but this post still contains relevant information.
   1. Read the sections 'Ruby files' and 'Ruby directories' from the [Input/Output chapter of Zetcode's Ruby Tutorial](http://zetcode.com/lang/rubytutorial/io/) for examples of how to manipulate files and directories using the `File` and `Dir` classes.

 </div>